Traumflug/simulavr/doc/limitations.rst

 The following hardware is **not** simulated by simulavr:

-* TWI Serial Interface
+* TWI/I2C Serial Interface
-* Analog to Digital Converter Subsystem
+* Analog to Digital Converter Subsystem (Really?
+What about src/hwad.h file?)
+* Analog comparator in some devices (ATmega16/ATmega32)
 * Boot Loader Support (incl.
 Fuses)
-* Real Time Clock
+* Timer 1 external crystal support (for Real Time Clock)
 * Watchdog Timer
 * Sleep-command
 * Reset-pin is not available